yazanobeidi/tab-ftl/README.md

 Results will be printed to console, and to log file.
 For `cover`, this will be available in `tab-ftl/cover/logs`.

+Some experiments have a `--centralized` implementation which will run a single model over the full dataset to serve as a comparison.
+For example:

+`run.py --device cpu --epochs 105 --model model --batches 10 --experiment cover --centralized --seed-range 8:28`

 ## Tensorboard